wasmite/wasabi/README.md

 // TBD
 ```

-Check out [the user's manual](docs/00 - introduction.md) for more details.
+Check out [the documentation](docs/00 - index.md) for more details.

 ## Unlicensed